AI Project Register¶

 - Ownership: The AI Project Register should be owned by the PMO, ICT, or Risk/Governance function.

-- Frequency of Updates: Minimum quarterly, or more frequently for high-risk/high-impact projects.
+- Frequency of Updates: At minimum, quarterly updates, or more frequently for high-risk/high-impact projects.

 - Integration: Link the register with project governance forums, risk registers, and compliance reporting.